 Sean is a composer, sound artist, performer, poet, researcher and writer.
-He is currently a PhD candidate at Western Sydney University - School of Humanities and Communication Arts, and delving into the world of sound, silence and the textures found within these spaces of classical music.
-He completed his Bachelor of Music in Performance - Classical Guitar, in 2014 and obtained her B.Mus. - Honours in 2015.
-He composes electronic works, by means of improvisation which include voice, noise and sound recordings, and experimental pieces for classical guitar.
-Sean’s music background stretches over a period of 29 years, and include performance experience at a number of Eisteddfods in South Africa, and again when he completed his music degree in Australia between the years of 2011 and 2014.
-He has performed with other guitarists, and wind instrumentalists.
-Composing for guitar and violin, viola, cello, and wind instruments is something he is continues to experiment with various sounds.
+He is currently a PhD candidate at Western Sydney University - School of Humanities and Communication Arts and delving into the world of sound, silence and the textures found within these spaces of classical music.
+He completed his Bachelor of Music in Performance - Classical Guitar, in 2014 and obtained his B.Mus.
+(Hons.) in 2015.
+He composes electronic works, by means of improvisation which include voice, noise and sound recordings and experimental pieces for classical guitar.
+Sean’s music background stretches over a period of 29 years, and include performance experience at a number of Eisteddfods in South Africa and again when he completed his music degree in Australia between the years of 2011 and 2014.
+He has performed with other guitarists and wind instrumentalists.

-Sean's compositional focus is on natural sound, silence, and quiet spaces, in order to create textural pieces filled with expectation and emotion.
+Sean's compositional focus is on natural sound, silence, quiet spaces and soundscaping to create textural pieces filled with expectation and emotion.
 He uses improvisational and aural techniques to bring the sounds together and cohesively.
 He performed two experimental pieces which include pre-recorded electronic sound and inharmonic percussive sound on the guitar at the Creativity Unlimited Festival on 02/09/2016 at Western Sydney University – Australia.
 He followed this up with a performance of six pieces of music, combining field recordings and electronic sound at the Electrofringe Festival 22/10/2016 in Sydney, Australia.
-His most recent performance at the Tilde New Music Festival – 21/01/2017 in Melbourne includes a full series of seven pieces of pre-recorded electronic sound with live percussion.
+His performance experience include sharing his work at the Tilde New Music Festival (Melbourne) in 2017 and the Melbourne Fringe Festival also in 2017.